 Limits on DIY and construction waste

-Weekly limit on DIY and construction waste is one car boot load, or six 25kg bags, whichever is less.
+Weekly limit on DIY and construction waste is six 25kg bags.
 Anything larger than this limit is classed as industrial waste, even if it is generated at home.

 Limiting how much people can dispose of brings us in line with other local authorities, and ensures our service is for Bristol residents only, rather than traders trying to dispose of their waste for free.